 - sterilized jam jars with lids (preferably 300-350 ml)

 - rum or vodka to disinfect the inner lids before closing

 Pectin can be most naturally found in higher dosages in fruits such as citrus fruits, apples and pears.

 Pectin gives food items such as preserves a longer shelf life and so extends a jam's consumable life.

-Some jam recipes will call for pectin powder addition, however, I have been trying to abstain from pectin completely simply because there are many fruits which have way enough natural amounts of pectin in them.
+Some jam recipes will call for pectin powder addition, however, I have been trying to abstain from pectin completely simply because there are many fruits that have way enough natural amounts of pectin in them.

 Artificial pectin is not a common ingredient in French jam recipes.

 Also, pectin powder is difficult to be found in some countries.

-What fruits are rich or poor in pectin?
+Which fruits are rich or poor in pectin?